Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Create a new table with the name Alert_Param with similar fields given below in the BE Database:

-• Create Key fields like Supplier Code, Invoice Number, and Invoice Date to link with the Main Table contents.
-These Fields together must be defined as the Primary Key.
+• Create key fields—such as Supplier Code, Invoice Number, and Invoice Date—to establish a link with the main table’s records.
+These fields, when combined, should be defined as the Primary Key.

-• One Text Field, with the name: WrkStation, to record the Workstation name on the Windows Network.
-This will be recorded automatically when B & C Users enter the Key Field Values from their respective Workstations and will be used by the Machine connected to Application A to send Alerts to others.
+• Add a Text field named WrkStation to store the name of the workstation on the Windows network.
+This value will be recorded automatically when users of Applications B and C enter the key field values from their respective workstations.
+It will be used by the system running Application A to send alerts to the appropriate recipients.

-Note: Managing the parameter Table contents (adding, editing, deleting records) will be done by B & C Users only.
-Application A Users will only refer to this list and give priority to these cases to clear from their side.
+Note: Management of the parameter table’s contents (adding, editing, and deleting records) will be performed exclusively by users of Applications B and C. Users of Application A will only reference this list to prioritize these cases and complete their part of the process.

-• Display the Property Sheet of Wrkstation Field and change the Enabled property to No.
+• Display the Property Sheet of the Wrkstation Field and change the Enabled property to No.

 • Repeat this for the Logical Field with the name Updated.
 Both these fields are managed and used by the program only.